Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 ![Spout Sender Details Panel](./images/spoutsenderdetails.jpg)
 3. In your `Details` panel add a `Spout Sender` `Array Element` and click the arrow in the right hand corner to open the `Array Element` showing its `Members` (there are 4).
 ![Spout Sender Array](./images/senderarray.jpg)
-You need to:
+- You need to:
     a.
 Name your `Sender` and `Standalone Sender` as this is what your video feeds will be called in OBS/ your Spout receiver programme.
     b.
 Select/ create a `Render Target` by clicking the drop down (this can be from your `OWL Cinecam` as configured below or from another Unreal output.)
     c.
 Click the `Active` box to begin sending to Spout.
  ![Render Target](./images/rendertarget.jpg)
 4. To stream multiple cameras, just add additional `Array Elements`.
-5. You can use the `Active` tick-box to manage which cameras are rendering simultaneously and so reduce computational load.
+5. You can control the `Active` tick-box via `Blueprints` to manage which cameras are rendering simultaneously and so reduce computational load.

 ## Spout Receiver Manager

 ### Overview

-- The `Spout Receiver Manager` is an Unreal `Actor` that you use to manage different real-time Spout video inputs to Unreal.
+- The `Spout Receiver Manager` is an `Unreal` `Actor` that you use to manage different real-time `Spout` video inputs to `Unreal`.
-- Inputs are managed as  `Render Targets` in the same way as the `Spout Sender`
+- Inputs are managed as `Render Targets` in the same way as the `Spout Sender Manager`
 - You need to create a `Material` from your `Render Target` to add the video input to `Actors` in your scene (explained below).
 - It works both `in-Editor` and `at-Runtime` and can be controlled through `Blueprints`.